 As a result, investors try to buy something that is as similar as possible to the original investment, without running afoul of the rules.
 Historically, this was done by buying another stock in a similar industry - for instance, harvesting a loss in Ford and buying GM during the intervening time period, or harvesting a Merck loss and buying Pfizer instead.
 In today's world of pooled investment vehicles, the lines have blurred a bit, and it's less clear about what exactly constitutes an investment that is not "substantially similar" - selling a large-cap index and buying a small-cap index would almost certainly be fine, but it's less clear in the case of selling a large-cap index like the S&P 500 and buying a total market index instead, given that the returns of both will be dominated by the same set of (cap-weighted) stocks.

 The reason why this matters is that if the investment results are too different - even just for a period of 30 days - there's a risk that the entire 13 basis points of economic value for harvesting the loss will be potentially lost by return differences as the temporary new investment fails to track the original investment effectively (not to mention merely any potential drag due to possible differences in expense ratio).
 Of course, the goal of many loss harvesting investors is to purchase an investment similar enough to reduce any exposure to significant tracking error.
-Yet the reality is that if the investments track too perfectly, it runs afoul of the wash sale rules!
+Yet the reality is that if the investments track too perfectly (for instance, mutual funds or ETFs that mimic the same underlying index), it runs afoul of the wash sale rules!

 In other words, avoiding the "substantially similar" wash sale rules essentially requires the investor to be exposed to a material amount of tracking error!
 Of course, there's also a possibility that the replacement investment could outperform rather than underperform - not all "tracking error" is bad! - yet nonetheless the reality is that almost by definition, the investor can only harvest a loss if the replacement investment places the entire value of loss harvesting at risk to a comparable or greater amount of tracking error!